-An Action Plan Specific to Your Faith
+An Action Plan Specific to Your Faith Community and Faith Leader Needs

 To make a difference in people’s lives, we must invest in and equip faith leaders on the front lines.
 Effective suicide prevention and mental health care must be comprehensive and requires a combination of effective interventions.
 Thus, we take a “bundled” approach, offering multiple interventions as needed to equip faith leaders to address the challenges inherent in addressing the complex nature of suicide.
 The Way Consulting Int’l. provides details of ‘what, when and how-to’ steps to create and strengthen existing faith community efforts or implement new protocols in order to create a culture that works to prevent suicide.